Chartered Institute of Arbitrators: History

 In July 1990 CIArb became a charitable body whose main object is to promote and facilitate the determination of disputes by arbitration and alternative means of dispute resolution, other than resolution by the courts.
-A number of measures to further this object were established amongst which were affording means of communication between members of the Institute and others concerned with arbitration and alternative means of dispute resolution, providing training and education at all levels for those practising or wishing to practise as arbitrators and providing means for testing the qualifications of candidates for admission to professional membership of the Institute by examination.
+A number of measures to further this object were established amongst which were affording means of communication between members of the institute and others concerned with arbitration and alternative means of dispute resolution, providing training and education at all levels for those practising or wishing to practise as arbitrators and providing means for testing the qualifications of candidates for admission to professional membership of the institute by examination.

-The Royal Charter has been updated in 1999 and 2005.
-In 1999 a new category of Member was introduced so that the membership categories are now Associate, Member and Fellow.
+The Royal Charter has been updated in 1999, 2005 and 2023.
+In 1999 a new category of member was introduced so that the membership categories are now Associate, Member and Fellow.
 At the same time a new qualification of Chartered Arbitrator was introduced as the highest level of qualification for an arbitrator.
-Many changes were made to the Royal Charter in 2005, the principal of which were the giving of a greater say in the management of the Institute to members resident outside England and Wales and the replacement of Council by a regionally elected Board of Trustees.
+Many changes were made to the Royal Charter in 2005, the principal of which were the giving of a greater say in the management of the institute to members resident outside England and Wales and the replacement of the Council by a regionally elected Board of Trustees.
+In 2023, the Royal Charter was amended again, to allow for the appointment of up to 5 trustees, to subsume the Board of Management into the Board of Trustees and to create a new Chartered Adjudicator qualification.

-In addition to its educational activities, the Institute offers bespoke schemes for consumer and commercial markets for non-judicial resolution of disputes.
+In addition to its educational activities, the institute offers bespoke schemes for consumer and commercial markets for non-judicial resolution of disputes.
 These include the Personal Insurance Arbitration Service.
-The Institute also offers nominating and appointing services for ad hoc arbitration, adjudication and mediation that are often used by parties in arbitration clauses as a means of selecting a single, neutral, arbitrator.
+The institute also offers nominating and appointing services for ad hoc arbitration, adjudication and mediation that are often used by parties in arbitration clauses as a means of selecting a single, neutral, arbitrator.

 Education, training and professional qualifications

 As a professional Chartered Institute, CIArb offers a range of education and vocational training courses and qualifications, from introductory to advanced levels, in the various disciplines of dispute resolution, including arbitration, mediation, and construction adjudication.
-CIArb offer a range of qualifications that cover the major disciplines in the field, providing public recognition of expertise in dispute resolution.
+CIArb offers a range of qualifications that cover the major disciplines in the field, providing public recognition of expertise in dispute resolution.
 CIArb also develops and publishes a variety of standards and guidelines based upon the latest thinking from leading practitioners.

 CIArb runs a calendar of Continuous Professional Development (CPD) events, often attracting speakers from the profession.